Documentation

 - Any injected Ethereum wallet

-Navigate to the Markets page to see all active markets with liquidity rewards.
-Markets are sorted by daily reward pool size.
+Navigate to the Discover page to see all active markets with liquidity rewards.
+Enter your capital, find opportunities, and place optimized orders.

 3. Analyze Your Positions